robobulls/meteorite-dodger/README.md

 # Pygame Meteor Dodger
-The Meteor Dodger is a game created using PyGame, where you control a Mars rover to dodge meteor.
+The Meteor Dodger is a game created using PyGame, where you control a Mars rover to dodge meteors.

 ## Description
 The game begins once the player presses the start button.
 The player starts with three lives and uses the **left** and **right arrow keys** to control the rover.
 If the rover collides with a meteor, the player loses a life.
 Once all lives are lost, the game ends.